danielsaad/ds-contest-tools/docs/README.md

 Options:
 - **-i**: Initializes an interactive problem.
 In interactive problems, the example tests are the input/output files ending with '.interactive'.
+- **-c**: Number of threads to be used when running the checker to verify the solution files.

 ### build